 A stellar collegiate tennis career at the University of Michigan, Matt Wright played #1 in singles and doubles for the Big Ten Wolverines all four years while he was in Ann Arbor.
 After graduating from the maize and blue, Wright went to the University of Kansas School of Law and is currently a commercial/corporate attorney in Wichita, his childhood home.

-Like so many of his fellow competitors, Wright feels the move of the USAPA National Championships to a world-renowned venue can do nothing but help elevate the stature of the sport.
-“Simply put, the move to Indian Wells is a monumental moment in the sport’s growth, perception and credibility.
-I think it is important that we, the pickleball players and community, embrace the move and do everything we can to make it a success.
-In my opinion, this is a pivotal event and moment in our sport.”
+Like so many of his fellow competitors, Wright feels the move of the USAPA National Championships to a world-renowned venue has helped elevate the stature of the sport.
+“Simply put, the move to Indian Wells was a monumental moment in the sport’s growth, perception and credibility.
+I think it is important that we, the pickleball players and community, have embraced the move and continue to do everything we can to make it a success.
+In my opinion, this was a pivotal event and moment in our sport.”